Bonnyville

 Bonnyville is a town situated in East Northern Alberta, Canada between Cold Lake and St. Paul.
 The Municipal District (MD) of Bonnyville No. 87 surrounds the community.

-The community derives its name from Father Bonnie, a French priest.
+The community derives its name from Father Bonnin, a French priest.

 Geography

 Bonnyville is located on the north shore of Jessie Lake.
 The lake is an important staging area for thousands of migrating birds, and therefore attracts birdwatchers.
-Other nearby lakes include Moose Lake and Muriel Lake.
+Other nearby lakes include Moose Lake, Crane Lake and Muriel Lake.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, the Town of Bonnyville had a population of 6,404 living in 2,537 of its 2,986 total private dwellings, a change of from its 2016 population of 5,975.
 With a land area of 14.17 km2, it had a population density of in 2021.

 The population of the Town of Bonnyville according to its 2017 municipal census is 6,422, a change of from its 2014 municipal census population of 6,921.

 In the 2016 Census of Population conducted by Statistics Canada, the Town of Bonnyville recorded a population of 5,975 living in 2,281 of its 2,706 total private dwellings, a change from its 2011 population of 6,216.
 With a land area of 14.18 km2, it had a population density of in 2016.